Top scorers square off in Dallas-Milwaukee matchup

 Dallas; Friday, 10 p.m.
 EST

-BOTTOM LINE: Luka Doncic and Giannis Antetokounmpo meet when Dallas takes on Milwaukee.
-Doncic ranks first in the NBA averaging 32.9 points per game and Antetokounmpo is second in the league averaging 32.1 points per game.
+BOTTOM LINE: Luka Doncic and Giannis Antetokounmpo meet when Dallas hosts Milwaukee.
+Doncic leads the NBA averaging 32.9 points per game and Antetokounmpo is second in the league averaging 32.1 points per game.

-The Mavericks have gone 10-3 at home.
-Dallas is fourth in the league giving up only 108.7 points per game while holding opponents to 47.9% shooting.
+The Bucks are 6-3 on the road.
+Milwaukee ranks third in the Eastern Conference allowing only 108.0 points while holding opponents to 44.6% shooting.

-The teams square off for the second time this season.
+The teams play for the second time this season.
 The Bucks won the last matchup 124-115 on Nov.
-28, with Antetokounmpo scoring 30 points in the win.
+28. Antetokounmpo scored 30 points to help lead the Bucks to the win.

-TOP PERFORMERS: Doncic is shooting 34.8% from beyond the arc with 2.8 made 3-pointers per game for the Mavericks, while averaging 32.9 points, 8.6 rebounds, 8.7 assists and 1.7 steals.
-Spencer Dinwiddie is shooting 44.7% and averaging 16.4 points over the past 10 games for Dallas.
+TOP PERFORMERS: Doncic is scoring 32.9 points per game and averaging 8.6 rebounds for the Mavericks.
+Spencer Dinwiddie is averaging 16.4 points and 3.2 rebounds over the last 10 games for Dallas.

-Brook Lopez averages 2.4 made 3-pointers per game for the Bucks, scoring 15.3 points while shooting 41% from beyond the arc.
-Antetokounmpo is shooting 52.8% and averaging 25.2 points over the past 10 games for Milwaukee.
+Antetokounmpo is averaging 32.1 points, 11.1 rebounds and 5.6 assists for the Bucks.
+Brook Lopez is averaging 2.4 made 3-pointers over the last 10 games for Milwaukee.

 LAST 10 GAMES: Mavericks: 5-5, averaging 115.9 points, 37.6 rebounds, 24.7 assists, 6.6 steals and 4.2 blocks per game while shooting 50.1% from the field.
 Their opponents have averaged 112.1 points per game.